Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

 In order to characterize the indifference price, we introduce the optimal investment problems with and without the insurance derivative.
-First, suppose that, at time $t$, the insurer sells a pure endowment contract with payoff given by \eqref{eq:pure endowment}.
-Then, the goal of the insurer is the following. \begin{problem} To maximize the expected utility of her/his terminal wealth, i.e. to solve
+First, suppose that, at time $t$, the insurance company sells a pure endowment contract with payoff given by \eqref{eq:pure endowment}.
+Then, the goal of the insurance company is the following. \begin{problem} To maximize the expected utility of its terminal wealth, i.e. to solve

 \end{problem} For every $(t,x) \in [0,T] \times \R^+$, the value process in a dynamic framework is given by

 where $\mathcal A_t(\widetilde \bG)$ denotes the class of admissible $\widetilde \bG$-predictable controls on the interval $[t,T]$ and the process $V^G=\{V_t^G,\ t \in [0,T]\}$ is given by